jdstorey/asdscourse2019/docs/books.md

 [The Elements of Statistical Learning, by Hastie, Tibshirani and Friedman](http://statweb.stanford.edu/~tibs/ElemStatLearn/)

 [R for Data Science, by Wickham and Grolemund](http://r4ds.had.co.nz) [(source code)](https://github.com/hadley/r4ds)

-In addition to these text books, we will also be transferring content from the lecture slides into a book format at [https://jdstorey.github.io/asdsbook/](https://jdstorey.github.io/asdsbook/), called [Foundations of Applied Statistics and Data Science for Researchers](https://jdstorey.github.io/asdsbook/).